 puppies until they are 9 weeks old and the rest of the payment is due

 How can I tell if you are real or a scam?

-We are happy to provide photos and videos of the puppies, as well as allowing visitors to view our home and meet all of our dogs (unfortunately due to Covid restrictions in-home visits are not permitted until further notice.
-We are open to Facetime / Zoom / Skype visits).
+We are happy to provide photos and videos of the puppies, as well as allowing visitors to view our home and meet all of our dogs!
+Our entire household is fully vaccinated and we welcome visitors in our outdoor dog run area during milder times of the year.
 While most people do send deposits without visiting in person, we understand if you do not want to send any money without meeting us in person first!
 There are many scammers and puppy mills out there and it is very important for owners to do their research to make sure that a breeder is legitimate and ethical before attempting to purchase a puppy.
 We welcome all questions and we have nothing to hide!
 We take it as a compliment if you want to investigate our animal husbandry and breeding practices.

 Do you sell adult dogs or retired breeders?

 Though it doesn't happen often, occasionally an older puppy

 or adult dog will get returned.
 In this case we will make sure it is

 with all shots, neutered or spayed if it isn't already, and rehome it

 for a reduced cost.
 We offer a one year health guarantee on adult dogs,

 and will disclose any pre-existing temperament or health conditions